 #2: Pick Your Team

 While you may prefer to do everything yourself, it is imperative to engage with others when creating a plan for their knowledge, ideas, and perspectives.
+Every member of your team has a strength, unlike others.
+Some may be talented with development, while others have an innate sense of design.

-Look at your team and select your key players – that is those staff members:
+Look at your team and select your key players – that is, those staff members:

 - who understand the current systems, processes, values, and goals